Cancel Culture Leaps Backward Several Centuries to Target Dead Roman Emperors

 I hold no truck for Roman emperors or any emperors for that matter.
 Emperors tend not to be friends of human rights.
 But the notion that these very long dead Roman emperors somehow represent “white supremacy” ought to put an end to this campus nonsense.

-The Gauls, the Picts, the other barbarian tribes the Romans fought and conquered…mostly European and white.
+The Gauls, the Picts, the other barbarian tribes the Romans fought and conquered…were mostly European and white.

 But the nonsense won’t stop unless Brown and other universities put their foot down.
 What’s the likelihood of that happening?
 The Marxist mindset has thoroughly colonized our institutions of blinkered learning over the past many decades.
 That generation is going to demographically take power at some point.
 We can hope it won’t continue its scourge of all it doesn’t understand — which is pretty much everything, thanks to our absolutely terrible disgrace of an educational system — but hope isn’t a plan.
 I’m just not sure what the plan is.